Indiana / County

 Healthcare

-Notre Dame provides strong healthcare access, with major hospitals like Saint Joseph Regional Medical Center and Memorial Hospital of South Bend nearby.
-The city has about 2.5 physicians per 1,000 residents, and over 94% have health insurance, ensuring quality medical care is readily available.
+Notre Dame residents have access to quality healthcare, with major hospitals like Saint Joseph Regional Medical Center and Memorial Hospital of South Bend nearby.
+The community benefits from a high physician-to-resident ratio of 2.5 per 1,000 people and 94.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals